Just for Men: 6 Screening Tests to Help Prevent Disease

 You guessed it - men are more likely than women to skip checkups and delay medical care.

 Do you feel healthy now?
 That’s great!
 But that doesn’t give you a free pass from visiting your health care provider for preventive screenings.
 Preventive health care is pretty self-explanatory — it helps prevent diseases.
 It can also find problems early, when they’re most treatable.
-The goal with screenings is to keep you feeling as well as you do today.
-The U.S. Preventive Services Task Force (USPSTF) and other medical organizations encourage men to get regular health screenings to stay healthy.
 Here are some important tests to discuss with your doctor:

 Blood pressure screening.
 Men ages 40 and older should get their blood pressure checked every year.
 High blood pressure doesn’t usually have signs or symptoms, but it can be dangerous and life-threatening, leading to heart disease, stroke and kidney disease.
 “To get your high blood pressure under control, or to minimize your risk of developing it, eat a high-fiber, low-fat diet, exercise at least 30 minutes five or more days a week, manage stress and avoid smoking,” says William Salerno, M.D., director of the Advanced Cardiovascular Assessment Program at Hackensack University Medical Center.

 Cholesterol test.
 Beginning at age 35, men should get their cholesterol checked regularly — at least every five years.
 Men younger than age 35 could benefit from cholesterol testing if they smoke, have high blood pressure or diabetes, or have a family history of heart disease.
 If your cholesterol is high, you may need to check it more frequently.
 A healthy total cholesterol level is lower than 200 mg/dl.